mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Gamepad DPAD Right action
 '''''''''''''''''''''''''

-Choose the action when you press the :guilabel:`DPAD Right` on the gamepad.
+This preference allows you to set the action that |ED| will perform when you press the :guilabel:`DPAD Right` on the gamepad.

   .. note::
     :class: note-ed-hidden-title